Wink arrives at the county shelter after being beaten. At only three to four months old, It's likely that this is the first photo ever made of him.

 Wink is "all smiles" despite his difficulties.

-Wink poses for a Christmas picture with his best friends.
+Wink poses for a Christmas picture with Cappie and his boys.

 Here's Wink looking forward to a fresh start in 2016.